 Admission to the CIS Program is based on the financial needs of the individual.
 Financial support from this program covers the educational expenses students are unable to cover through employment, savings, and family resources.
-Students participating in the program are eligible to receive CIS loans and scholarships to cover educational expenses for up to 4 semesters of study at the Marriott School of Management.
+Students participating in the program are eligible to receive CIS loans and scholarships to cover educational expenses for up to four semesters of study at BYU Marriott.
 CIS participants must be committed to repay these loans and return to their home country upon graduation from the program.
-CIS students are not eligible for Marriott School loans.
+CIS students are not eligible for BYU Marriott loans.
 All other financial aid scholarships or support must be disclosed at time of CIS application and throughout the graduate program.

 Living Expense Loans

 CIS students are eligible to receive loans to cover the following expenses: rent, food, and utilities.
-Loans are based on current market rates fixed at the time of loan initiation and will begin accruing 6 months after graduation; loans are to be repaid no later than 10 years and 6 months after graduation from the program.
-Students participating in the CIS Program must begin repayment of the full amount of the loan 6 months after graduation.
+Loans are based on current market rates fixed at the time of loan initiation and will begin accruing 6 months after graduation; loans are to be repaid no later than ten years and six months after graduation from the program.
+Students participating in the CIS program must begin repayment of the full amount of the loan six months after graduation.

 - CIS students are strongly encouraged to apply for and live in BYU on-campus housing.
 Since on-campus housing is limited, students should apply for housing 6 to 12 months prior to the start of the graduate program if possible.

-- CIS loan amounts for housing will be based on current BYU Housing rates (For information on BYU Family Housing rates please visit http://www.byu.edu/familyhousing).
+- CIS loan amounts for housing will be based on current BYU Housing rates.

 - Rent loan will not exceed BYU housing rates.

 - Rent loan will cover utilities included in the monthly rent charge such as local phone, gas, water, sewer/refuse removal, and Cougar cable.
 For students living in BYU Housing, rent loan will not pay for any other expenses not previously listed.